Earth and Fire: Opus Gainfull, transition to Earth and Fire

-By 1977, after four albums and nine hits, particularly songs such as "Memories" (which became their first number one single, and was named song of the year in Israel) and "Maybe Tomorrow, Maybe Tonight", the band found the Dutch musical atmosphere had changed considerably: new bands, influenced by disco, punk, and new wave, threatened to render many of the previously popular Dutch groups obsolete.
-They therefore moved away from the heavier pop sound they had been making and moved to a more mainstream style, focusing on Disco.
+By 1977, after four albums and nine hits, particularly songs such as "Memories" (which became their first number one single, and was named song of the year in Israel) and "Maybe Tomorrow, Maybe Tonight".
 1977's Gate to Infinity suffered a cool reception and the album's lead single, "78th Avenue", failed to break into the Dutch top 10.
 Drummer Ton van der Kleij left in August 1978, followed shortly thereafter by bass player Theo Hurts.
-Despite rumors that Kaagman would go solo or take a job at TopPop (the leading pop-music TV-show in Holland and Flanders), she stayed with the Koerts brothers, who quickly found another drummer, Ab Tamboer, and another bass player, Bert Ruiter (Kaagman's partner in life and formerly with Focus).
-In 1979 they achieved their second number one single "Weekend", but soon afterwards, Chris Koerts left, feeling that he had achieved everything he wanted with the band.
+In 1979, they achieved their second number one single "Weekend", but soon afterwards, Chris Koerts left, feeling that he had achieved everything he wanted with the band.

 The band split in 1983, with Kaagman moving onto a solo career, before a short lived reunion in 1987.
 Later, Kaagman became a judge on the very successful Dutch "Idols" adaptation of the Idols franchise.
 Ton van der Kleij died in 2015.
-Gerard Koerts died in 2019.
+Gerard Koerts died in 2019 of a lung disease.
 Bert Ruiter and Chris Koerts died in 2022.
+Jerney Kaagman died in 2026.